 Annual Meeting and Fiscal Year (Nonprofit)

-This section deals with two important dates that a nonprofit with voting members needs to be aware of every year.
+This section deals with two important dates that every nonprofit with voting members must choose.

 First, if there are members, they are required to hold an annual meeting of members once a year to vote on the board of directors and conduct other permissible business.
 This date may be changed by board resolution to suit the nonprofit's needs.